 Drive what you want to drive, just make sure it is mechanically sound with good tires (and a spare).
-Typically you'll see all sorts of vehicles traveling the Alaska Highway in summer, from bicycles, motorcycles and compact cars to pop-up trailers, motorhomes, 5th-wh eelers towing passenger cars and plenty of trucks, big and small.
+You will see all sorts of vehicles traveling the Alaska Highway in summer, from bicycles, motorcycles, vintage and compact cars to pop-up trailers, motorhomes, 5th-wheelers towing passenger cars and plenty of trucks, big and small.

 4) What do I need to know about crossing the border?

 U.S. and Canadian citizens are required to present one of the following travel documents as identification when crossing the U.S.–Canada border: U.S. or Canadian Passport, valid for air, land and sea travel; Passport Card (U.S. only), valid for land and sea travel; Enhanced Driver’s License (EDL), available in some states and provinces, valid for land and sea travel; or a Trusted Traveler program card (NEXUS, SENTRI or FAST/Expres), issued to pre-approved, low-risk travelers and valid for sea and land use.
 (NEXUS can also be used at participating airport kiosks.)
 If you are traveling with minors, you must carry proper identification for each child such as a birth certificate, passport, citizenship card, permanent resident card, etc.

 U.S. motorists convicted of a criminal offense, such as Driving Under the Influence (DUI), may be refused entry into Canada or may be required to apply for admittance permits and pay fees.